Korb/qa-portfolio/README.md

 - Encouraged 70+ developers to add screenshots
 - Advocated for Per-App Language Selector in 15+ apps
 - Helped 7+ developers publish to F-Droid
-- **Added and fixed Fastlane metadata structures**, including platform-specific requirements
+- Added and fixed Fastlane metadata structures, including platform-specific requirements
 - Identified and documented F-Droid/IzzyOnDroid differences for developers

 ---